Avcharov/OpenAI-Features/README.md

 # OpenAI-Features
-Hello! hHere you will find interesting links to understand OpenAI more.
+Hello!
+Here you will find interesting links to understand OpenAI more.